Home Up Johnson Valiant Audio

 Running 475mA (ouch) and adjusting dot duty cycle and speed for maximum ripple, here is what my stock Valiant does:

-The scope is scaled for 100v/div, or 20x scale reading.
-800 volts is the top line.
-Multiply delta V1 by 20, and we have 184 volts p-p dc fluctuation with load.
-This fluctuation occurs because the power supply choke cannot recover fast enough to impede current when load suddenly stops, and likewise impedance cannot fall fast enough to hold voltage when load starts.
 The mean supply voltage in my Valiant is 760 volts with no load.
 It is 620 volts under normal CW load.
-Most of that sag is because the filter choke is marginal on inductance for the bleeder current, and allows the supply to move higher than the .9*RMS of a typical choke supply that does meet critical bleeder current/choke impedance values.
+Most of that sag is because the filter choke is marginal on inductance for the bleeder current.
+This allows the supply to move higher than the .9*RMS of a perfect choke input supply.

-How would I fix that?
-The first thing I'd try would be to resonate the choke with a non-polarized capacitor.
-You'd have to be sure the capacitor-choke combination was resonant slightly above 120 Hz.
+While I have not addressed this issue because it doesn't mean much to me or the signal, the first thing I'd try is resonating the choke with a non-polarized capacitor.
 It is often possible to find a "sweet value" of capacitor that takes much of the no-load voltage increase out.
-A second option would be to load the supply heavier with a lower value bleeder resistor, but that would waste power and make undesirable heat.
+The capacitor-choke combination should be made resonant slightly above 120 Hz.
 There should be about 400 volts or so peak AC across the filter choke.
 From appearances and my experiences with other choke input supplies, I would say the addition of a single component (a capacitor across the choke) would pull no-load voltage down to 700 volts or less without changing full-load voltage.
-The no-load to full-load bounce would be greatly reduced.

 Notice the leading edge overshoot.
 The envelope overshoot at the leading edge is created by HV supply dynamics.
 Since the envelope is rounded and occupies 7.5 ms, it does not affect bandwidth.
 I opted to not do anything about it.
 (By the way, I reshaped the CW waveform from stock, more on that later.)